Sustainable Agriculture Internship Training alliance (SAITA)

 Charlestown Cooperative Farm

 Charlestown Farm is part of the Charlestown Farm Center, a 150-acre sustainable farming project in suburban Philadelphia.
 The Farm provides non-certified, organically grown vegetables and fruits to a 150-member CSA and local restaurant, wholesales to the local health food store, and participates in a weekly farmers' market from mid-May through November.
 We have 9 acres in vegetable cultivation and another 9 in cover crop and sweet corn cultivation.
 We grow year-round in our 30' x 120' state-of-the-art hoophouse, which is heated with a corn burning furnace.
 A PaDEP Energy Harvest Grant funded the hoophouse and two recently installed tracking solar panels that generate "green energy" for sale back to the grid.
-The working dynamic of the Farm is a collaboration of efforts between the Andersen family, Sue Kilpatrick (farm manager), Andrea Grom (assistant manager) and three full-time seasonal apprentices.
+The working dynamic of the Farm is a collaboration of efforts between the Andersen family, Sarah Rider (farm manager), Andrea Grom (assistant manager) and three full-time seasonal apprentices.
 The Farm is across the street from Broadwater Farm, a pastured livestock operation under development, which is also part of the Charlestown Farm Center.
 The Farm is committed to educating members, the surrounding community and school groups about sustainable agriculture through field days, demonstrations, tours, cooking classes, monthly newsletters, environmental movie nights and potlucks.

 In My Back Yard at Misty Hollow